 Objective: to place a bounding box around each object in an image and export

-each image crop to its own JPG
+each image crop to its own JPG file.

 This example will cover